Color-Correcting Sunglasses Will Make You Forget You’re Color Blind

 EnChroma Labs, a company based in Berkeley, California, develops everyday sunglasses for people with a red-green color deficiency — a common type of color blindness.
 Don McPherson, one of EnChroma’s two founders, originally engineered the eyewear for doctors to use as protection while performing laser surgery, embedding rare earth iron into the glasses to absorb any wavelengths that might harm the human eye.
 Surgeons, astonished by the protection and saturated colors that the glasses offered them, quickly started using them outside of the hospital.
-Those who didn’t know the extent of their color blindness could scarcely believe the effect the lenses had on their vision.
+Those who didn’t know how color blind they actually were could scarcely believe the effect the lenses had on their vision.
 Shortly after this discovery, McPherson re-constructed his creation to serve a broader purpose and help individuals affected by the inability to distinguish certain hues from one another.

 The company’s eyewear cannot fix everyone’s color blindness, but it is able to treat 80 percent of the people who come to them with the most common form of vision deficiency, red-green color blindness.
 The remaining 20 percent are missing an entirely different class of photopigments — either blue or yellow.

 McPherson and Co-Founder Andrew Schmeder were able to treat so many people suffering from this condition by targeting certain sets of photopigments.
 More specifically, they created a method called “multinotch” filtering, cutting out sharp wavelengths of light to enhance specific colors.
 EnChroma lenses separate the overlapping red and green cones, improving the vision of those who have difficulty seeing reds and greens.